As an affiliate, we earn from qualifying purchases made on our website.

 My highest lofted club is my sand wedge.
 If you can consistently shoot in the 70s, you might want to think about adding a 58 or 60 degree lob wedge.
 I’d recommend you listen to Hank and use a 58 degree.

 The benefit of having a lob wedge is that you can be more creative around the green.
-You can get a number of different grind and sole options, which can help you hit different shots.
+You can get a number of different grind and bounce options, which can help you hit different shots.

 High bounce lob wedges can be useful for sand shots and wet courses.
 Low bounce wedges can be useful for hitting flop shots and firm courses.
+You can see our full walkthrough of wedge bounce and how to pick the right wedge.

 How Many Wedges Do Pros Carry?